 Infants and children and people with HIV or AIDS who have active TB need special care.

 People are at increased risk of infection with tuberculosis (TB) when they:

 People who have an infection that cannot spread to others (latent TB infection) are at risk of developing active TB if they:

 Call your doctor immediately if you have:

 Call your doctor if you:

 Health professionals and public health agencies can help you discover whether you have tuberculosis (TB).
 These include:

 Health professionals and public health agencies can also help you with treatment.
 They include:

-If you have multidrug-resistant TB, you may need to go to a hospital that specializes in treating this type of TB.
+If you have multidrug-resistant TB (MDR-TB), you may need to go to a special treatment center that treats this type of TB.